Simplifying small area estimation with rFIA: a demonstration of tools and techniques

 Both approaches indicate that total merchantable wood volume in Washington County has increased considerably over the period 1999-2019 (Figure \ref{fig:volume}).
-Notably however, the model-based approach yields a smooth, linear estimator of trends in total merchantable volume.
-The direct estimator, in contrast, exhibits unrealistic rates inter-annual variability ($\pm$5-10\% per year, arising from sampling) and pronounced cyclical patterns over the same period (arising from remeasurement of annual panels).
-Further, the model-based estimator offers an intuitive approach to characterizing the magnitude, direction, and statistical significance of temporal trends in our variable of interest---a feature the direct estimator lacks (absent estimating change from remeasured panels).
+Notably however, the model-based approach yields a smooth, linear trend in total merchantable volume.
+The post-stratified estimator, in contrast, exhibits large inter-annual variability ($\pm$5-10\% per year, arising from sampling) and pronounced cyclical patterns over the same period (arising from remeasurement of annual panels).
+Further, the model-based estimator offers an intuitive approach to characterize the magnitude, direction, and statistical significance of temporal trends in our target variable---a feature the post-stratified estimator lacks (absent estimating change from remeasured plots).
 Specifically, the posterior distribution of the adjusted population-level regression coefficient, $\hat{\beta}$, yields an estimator of average annual change in total merchantable wood volume across our domain of interest.
-The posterior median of $\hat{\beta}$ was 1,293,900$\mathrm{m}^3 \cdot \mathrm{yr}^{-1}$ (95\% credible interval: 588,000-1,989,000$\mathrm{m}^3 \cdot \mathrm{yr}^{-1}$), indicating a relatively rapid increase total merchantable wood volume over the last two decades.
+The posterior median of $\hat{\beta}$ was 1,293,900$\mathrm{m}^3 \cdot \mathrm{yr}^{-1}$ (95\% credible interval: 588,000-1,989,000$\mathrm{m}^3 \cdot \mathrm{yr}^{-1}$), indicating a relatively rapid increase in total merchantable wood volume over the last two decades.
 Further, we show the probability that $\hat{\beta}$ exceeds 0 is $>0.999$, indicating very high certainty in the observed upward trend.

-Finally, the model-based approach offers the ability to forecast future changes in our variable of interest, along with measurable estimates of uncertainty.
-We highlight this unique capacity in Figures \ref{fig:volume} and \ref{fig:volume_cv} by predicting total merchantable wood volume, along with estimates of relative precision, over the period 2020-2025---years for which no FIA data has yet been collected/released for our domain of interest.
-By the year 2025, we estimate, with 95\% probability, that total merchantable wood volume on timberland in Washington County, Maine will range between 124.4-154.7$\mathrm{m}^3$, conditional on proper specification of our model.
+Finally, the model-based approach offers the ability to forecast changes in our variable of interest, along with associated estimates of uncertainty.
+We highlight this unique capacity in Figures \ref{fig:volume} and \ref{fig:volume_cv} by predicting total merchantable wood volume, along with estimates of relative precision, over the period 2020-2025---years for which no FIA data has yet been collected/released for our target population.
+By the year 2025, we estimate, with 95\% probability, that total merchantable wood volume on timberland in Washington County, Maine will range between 124.4-154.7$\mathrm{m}^3$.